pquiring/javaforce/stubs/mac/readme.txt

 Set following variables:

+Download latest JDK and extract to ~/jdk

-export JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk1.8.0_91.jdk/Contents/Home
+export JAVA_HOME=~/jdk

 Install XCode command line tools.
 Run git from terminal and that will prompt to install them.
 Then run ant.